We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Maybe you can’t go anywhere right now, but that doesn’t mean you can’t find therapy.
 There are many options for online therapy, some of which accept insurance.

 We’ve broken down what you need to know about online therapy and insurance and where to start doing research.
-You can use the sites listed above to set up an account and find out how you can talk to someone soon, and check if your insurance company will pay for it.
+You can use the sites listed above to set up an account and find out how you can talk with someone soon, and check if your insurance company will pay for it.

 If you have an existing in-person relationship with a therapist you would like to speak to virtually, check with them and your insurance company to see if teletherapy services are covered.